EmilySummers/sei-group-project-3/README.md

 As a team, we held an initial planning session to discuss what it was we wanted to build, plus all if the requirements to deliver our MVP.

 1. We spent the first day offline, sharing ideas of what our visions were for the app and planning the structure of our week.
-We then created a trello board outlining our plan and ensuring the whole team knew what eachother were working on.
+We then created a Trello board outlining our plan and ensuring the whole team knew what each other were working on.
 2. After deciding on our idea and MVP, we planned our backend requirements and sketched some frontend designs, defining the user journey in the process.
 4. As a group we started implementing the backend, creating our models, views and controllers, testing as we built.
 5. Within 3 days, our backend was complete which allowed us to start on the frontend.
-6. The final few days were spent building the functionaility of the frontend, with the end of the week focussed more on usability and design.
+6. The final few days were spent building the functionality of the frontend, with the end of the week focussed more on usability and design.

 <img src="src/assets/readme-12.png" width=900>